makebacappiello/product-feedback-app/README.md

 ### 🎯 Milestone: Create your database schema

+1. Review the [Figma designs](https://www.figma.com/design/ffyUs0kcwOG0gpe8N4BzYL/Product-Management-App?node-id=0-1&p=f&t=kSc9d10uZiSGCOFD-0) and plan/pseudo-code what data you'll need to build this application
-1. In a DB Fiddle, write PostgreSQL code to create 1 table: `suggestions`
+2. In a DB Fiddle, write PostgreSQL code to create your tables
-2. Insert at least 3 rows of sample data into the table
+3. Insert at least 3 rows of sample data into each table
-3. Write the SQL queries for your API to:
+4. Write the SQL queries for your API to:
      - Select all suggestions
      - Add a suggestion
-4. Bookmark the link to your DB Fiddle so you can find it later.
+5. Bookmark the link to your DB Fiddle so you can find it later.
+6. Submit the link to your DB Fiddle on Canvas.

 ---